Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Introduce vines

 After canopy trees are established (year 2+).
-Hardy kiwi and grapes need structures to climb β€” install trellises when planting.
+Install trellises when planting.

 Soil Preparation: The Most Skipped Step

-The Back to Eden Method
+Back to Eden Mulch

 Mycorrhizal Inoculant